Mar-Issah/React-coding-challange/README.md

 ## Setup Instructions

-- Clone repo to local machine
+- Clone repo to local machine.

 - Refer to the Unsplash API docs here to set up a developer account and get an ACCESS ID: [https://unsplash.com/documentation](https://unsplash.com/documentation)